SeldonIO/seldon-core/docs/content/examples/h2oexample.md

 ## Example of usage

-Here we give an example of usage step by step in which we will train and save a [h2o model for bad loan predictions](https://github.com/h2oai/h2o-tutorials/blob/master/h2o-open-tour-2016/chicago/intro-to-h2o.ipynb).
-We will create a base image supporting h2o named "none/h2obase:0.0" and  we will use seldon wrappers to build model  docker image ready to be deployed with seldon-core.
+Here we give an example of usage step by step in which we will train and save a [h2o model for bad loan predictions](https://github.com/h2oai/h2o-tutorials/blob/master/h2o-open-tour-2016/chicago/intro-to-h2o.ipynb), we will create a base image supporting h2o named "none/h2obase:0.0" and  we will use seldon wrappers to build  dockererized version of the model ready to be deployed with seldon-core.

-### Preliminary step:
-The first step is to build locally your base image:
+### Preliminary step: build  your base image locally

 1. Make sure you have docker deamon running
 * Download the [Dockerfile provided by h2o](https://h2o-release.s3.amazonaws.com/h2o/rel-turing/1/docs-website/h2o-docs/docker.html) in any directory.